davidpoling/react-native-reminders/README.md

 # react-native-reminders
-Mobile app written in React Native with a Reminders List view and a Reminders Calendar view.
+Mobile app written in React Native with a reminders list view, shopping list view, and recipe cards.

 ## Getting Started